Alcohol Intervention (BASICS) Program

 Brief Alcohol Screening and Intervention for College Students (BASICS)

-Penn State students who have a first-time alcohol violation on or off campus, or an alcohol-related visit to the emergency department at Mt.
+Penn State students who have an alcohol violation on or off campus, or an alcohol-related visit to the emergency department at Mt.
 Nittany Medical Center are required by the University to complete the BASICS program administered by Health Promotion and Wellness.

 Students who do not have a violation but who are interested in learning more about alcohol are also encouraged to use the confidential service free of charge.
 Appointments can be scheduled by calling 814-863-0461 or through myUHS.